 Allowing himself to be an honest and bold observer of himself, he creates powerful and captivating expressions that eventually become crude yet dreamlike reflections of some of humans’ most crucial moments in life.
 Emmie Nume is a storyteller, creating figures and scenes with an oozing aura, vulnerable and full of softness and nuance.

 Empty gazes into nowhere and moments in which the world goes about its usual routine while one’s own seems to have come to an uncomfortable standstill, speak, at a closer look, of change and evolution.

 Nume held his debut solo exhibition WHEN THOUGHTS ATTACK ME in 2023 at Afriart Gallery.
-He has shown in the group exhibitions I DRAW, THEREFORE I THINK (South South Platform, 2021) and WHERE THE WILD THINGS ARE (Afriart Gallery, 2022), and at Art Basel Miami Beach, FNB Joburg, ARCO Lisbon, Investec Cape Town Art Fair, and at Joburg Art Fair.
-Beginning in February 2023, he is an artist-in-resident at the Tracey Emin Foundation in Margate, UK.
+He has shown in the group exhibitions I DRAW, THEREFORE I THINK (South South Platform, 2021) and WHERE THE WILD THINGS ARE (Afriart Gallery, 2022), and at Art Basel Miami Beach, Liste Art Fair Basel, Joburg Art Fair, ARCO Lisbon, and Investec Cape Town Art Fair.
+Since February 2023, he is an artist-in-resident at the Tracey Emin Foundation in Margate, UK.